hkabbech/TrackSegNet/README.md

 ### Data organization

-Organize your data in a folder `SPT_Experiment`, each sub-folder should contain a file containing the trajectories in `mdf` format.
+Organize your data in a folder `SPT_experiment`, each sub-folder should contain a file containing the trajectories in `mdf` format.

 ```
 .
 ├── data/
-│   └── SPT_Experiment/
+│   └── SPT_experiment/
 │       ├── Cell_1
 │       │    ├── *.tif
 │       │    └── *.mdf